 It is no secret that beets are considered a superfood.
 These nutritious roots are bursting with vitamins, minerals, and nitrates.
 They help you improve your circulatory health and energize your body.

 With regular beet consumption, you will feel improvement in your stamina, resilience, and endurance.
-They are also packed with fiber, which will help you digest food more efficiently, giving you more energy for an active lifestyle.
+They are also full of fiber, which will help you digest food more efficiently and give you more energy for an active lifestyle.

 Pink Kale

-The saddest thing about pink kale is that many use it to decorate their gardens remaining oblivious to what it can do for you if you put it on a plate instead of your porch.
-It is a super powerful leafy green that has become one of the most nutritious vegetables ever.
+Many people use pink kale to decorate their gardens but don’t think about what it can do if you put it on a plate instead of on your porch.
+It is a super powerful leafy green that has become one of the most nutritious vegetables ever

 Pink Carrots